NAMM 2020: the big stories from the greatest music gear show on Earth

 NAMM 2020: It's the biggest event of the year for gear and we have all the news that matters on MusicRadar.

-Yes, Winter NAMM 2020 is kicking off, and we'll be pounding the Anaheim showfloor to bring you all the biggest stories.
+NAMM live!
+The best gear on show in Anaheim, caught on camera

-Held every year in Anaheim, California, this trade-only event sees the world's biggest (and smallest) developers and manufacturers gathering together to show off their latest products for guitarists, hi-tech musicians, drummers, DJs and many others.
+Winter NAMM 2020's doors have now closed but there's plenty of gear news dust left to settle.
+We have all the big stories from the big players right here, and keep your eyes peeled for yet more video from the show floor.

-To ensure you don't miss out on anything, we'll be updating this page with all the news that comes in.
+Held every year in Anaheim, California, NAMM sees the world's biggest (and smallest) developers and manufacturers gathering together to show off their latest products for guitarists, hi-tech musicians, drummers, DJs and many others.

-So, if you want to know what's happening at NAMM 2020, keep it right here…
+So, if you want to know what happened at NAMM 2020, keep it right here…

 NAMM Guitar news